Sunny752005/Sunny752005-intern-repo/docs-coding-task/git_understanding.md

 - With an automated test (`git bisect run`), Git can find the faulty commit much faster and with less effort.

+/////////Branching & Team Collaboration//////////

+1. Why is pushing directly to main problematic?
+- It can break the main branch due to untested or incomplete changes to the codebase.
+- Main should always be stable so others can safely build on it and add changes as per their progress.
+- Mistakes on main can disrupt CI/CD pipelines or production releases due to faulty code.

+2. How do branches help with reviewing code?
+- Branches isolate changes from the main codebase, which makes it easy to open pull requests.
+- Teammates can review the differences made, comment on them, and test the changes before merging.
+- This improves quality and reduces the chance of bugs entering main branch and affecting the whole codebase.

+3. What happens if two people edit the same file on different branches?
+- Git will try to merge them automatically.
+- If the same lines are edited on different branches, Git raises a merge conflict.
+- Developers then resolve the conflict by manually deciding which edits to keep.